 The road, to be called Interstate 87, could take as long as two decades to complete.
 This freeway could open the distribution channels in the mid-Atlantic region like never before.
-I-87 will link the intellectual and healthcare industries of Raleigh (the fourth-fastest growing city in America according to Forbes) to the deepest port on the eastern seaboard, the Port of Virginia in Norfolk, and every business along the interstate stands to gain as a result.
+I-87 will link the intellectual and healthcare industries of Raleigh (one of the Top 20 fastest growing cities in America according to Forbes - 2018) to the deepest port on the eastern seaboard, the Port of Virginia in Norfolk, and every business along the interstate stands to gain as a result.

 I-87 will strengthen the ability of Currituck businesses to move goods from roads to sea, and vice versa.
 This highway connects two key centers of commerce in the southeast, literally paving the way for high speed and high volume transport of goods from our region’s businesses to consumers all over the world.

-The Currituck Station Mega-Site, is a long-term economic development plan developed for Currituck County to bring residential and commercial opportunities to the county over the next three decades.
-The Mega-Site consists of over 3,000 acres adjacent to the border with Virginia and located on the western side of North Carolina 168/Caratoke Highway in Moyock, North Carolina.
+The Currituck Station is a long-term economic development mixed-use plan developed for Currituck County, which blends residential, commercial, cultural, institutional, or educational uses to the county over the next three decades.
+Currituck Station consists of over 3,000 acres adjacent to the border with Virginia and located on the western side of North Carolina 168/Caratoke Highway in Moyock, North Carolina.
 READ MORE

 The 7-mile toll project includes a two-lane bridge that spans the Currituck Sound and connects the Currituck County mainland to the Outer Banks.
 It also includes a second two-lane bridge that spans Maple Swamp on the Currituck County mainland, connecting Aydlett to U.S. 158.

-Currituck County is continuing to invest in capital projects that will expand Currituck County Regional Airport’s (KONX) capabilities to help meet increased aviation demand – and pursue economic development opportunities in the Mid-Atlantic defense and aerospace corridor.
+Currituck County is continuing to invest in capital projects that will expand Currituck County Regional Airport’s (KONX) capabilities to help meet increased aviation demand – and pursue economic development, tournament sports and tourism opportunities.

 In 2016, the Airport completed work on a $2.3 million Southern Parallel Taxiway project, greatly enhancing the safety and operational efficiency of our visiting corporate, business and leisure aircraft.
-In 2017-18, Currituck Regional Airport will begin planning and design of an additional $3 million in new ramp improvements, tie-down spaces and for-lease hangar buildings east of Runway 23.
+In 2017-18, Currituck Regional Airport added $3 million in new ramp improvements, tie-down spaces and for-lease hangar buildings east of Runway 23.